moderneinc/springboot-migration-workshop/README.md

 To complete our adventures, you will need:

 * Some basic Spring and Git knowledge
-* To be familiar with Java 8 and Java 17
+* Having Java 8 and Java 17 installed
 * A GitHub account
 * An IDE of your choice (although we recommend using [Visual Studio Code](https://code.visualstudio.com/) for the Spring Tools Adventure)